Clubs & Organizations

 Sponsors: Mrs. Saydlowski

 This year, the drama club will be producing a musical in the Spring.
-The performances will be March 7-9.
 There are opportunities for all grade levels for onstage roles, set buildings and designing, makeup, costume making and so much more!
-Applications for onstage and backstage will be available in late November.
-Auditions will be held December 16-18.
-Volunteers will also be needed to help with the Speech and Drama class and Theatre Arts class Fall Theatre Showcase on November 21.

 The Ecology Club’s role here at Holman is to inform the school and community of ways to care for our planet.
 We do this by modeling good recycling habits and participating in activities that increase awareness of environmental issues for Holman students and the larger Holman community.
 We have recycling drives, a yearly fundraiser, maintain a butterfly garden, take field trips after school, and help collect classroom and cafeteria recycling weekly.
-We meet the first Thursday of each month, after school from 3:15-4:30, in the library.
+We meet on the 1st and 3rd Thursday of the month, after school from 3:15-4:30, in the library.
 We collect classroom recycling and transfer it to the recycling dumpster in the parking lot.
 We are looking for reliable, conscientious members to make a difference in the health of our planet.
+Click here to access the Ecology Club website.

 Junior Beta Club has become the nation’s largest independent, non-profit, educational youth organization.
 We are committed to recognizing and promoting high academic achievement, encouraging service to others, and developing character and leadership skills.
 Since its beginnings, Junior Beta Club has worked with over five and a half million young people in grades 5-9.
 Being a student-centered organization, Junior Beta Club continually seeks ways to develop and nurture students by providing opportunities and experiences that enable them to demonstrate the ideals of character, achievement, service, and leadership.